 This solution does not directly address KI#1, but works on top of Solution #1, 2, 3, 4, 7 & 8.
-The solution describes how AMF/UDM/UDR can avoid overwriting UE's latest UECM data into UDR with UECM data from old AMF.
+The solution describes how AMF/SMSF and UDM/UDR can avoid overwriting UE's latest UECM data into UDR with UECM data from old AMF/SMSF.

 If UE's serving AMF changes while UDR Restoration procedures are going on, it is possible that UE's new serving AMF performs Nudm_UECM_Registration procedure with the UDM/UDR before the old AMF is able to re-synchronize its data with UDR.
 Since UDR might have lost old AMF's callback address during restart, it is possible that UDM is unable to send deregistration notification to old AMF when the new AMF performs Nudm_UECM_Registration procedure.
 Thus, when old AMF re-synchronizes its data into UDR, unaware of the fact that it no longer serve the corresponding UE, it ends up overwriting UE's latest UECM data in UDR.

+The same issue can happen also with regards to SMSF.
+The issue is described by replacing AMF in the previous paragraph with SMSF.